dddrrreee/cs240lx-25spr/labs/18-riscv/README.md

 `make part3` will create a `part3.uf2` file that you can then flash to the Pico.

 Since we're not using pi-install, we need a different way to read the UART output; we can use the venerable `socat`:
 ```
 # macOS
 socat - /dev/<the tty device>,ospeed=115200,ispeed=115200,rawer
 # Linux
 socat - /dev/<the tty device>,b115200,rawer
 ```
+Since the UART-to-USB converter is now on a separate power source, even if we power cycle the Pico, the UART connection won't be broken, so you can just keep a `socat` session open (though note that if`socat` is open, the `okboot` UART bootloader won't work).

 ### Side note: Installing socat